Injured on the Job by Your Own Mistake

 No one tries to get injured on the job, but anyone can make a mistake.
 If you’ve been injured because of your own error, you have just as many medical bills and worries as any other injured employee.
 And as a result, you may be wondering, “Can I get workers’ comp if the injury was my fault?”

 What Injuries Does Workers’ Comp Cover?

 As a no-fault insurance program, workers’ compensation covers the injury no matter who caused it.

 In other words, even if your own accident or carelessness led to the injury, you still have a right to workers’ compensation.

-There are some exceptions to this rule, though.
-Workers’ comp doesn’t cover bad behavior related to personal issues.
-If you were intoxicated or acting recklessly — for example, engaging in a fist fight – the injury will likely not be covered.
+However, workers’ comp doesn’t cover bad behavior related to personal issues.
+If you drank on the job or acted recklessly — for example, engaged in a fist fight — workers’ comp may not cover you.

-Our workers’ comp attorneys in Memphis can help with these issues and other workers’ comp questions.
-Give us a call (901) 327-1212 or fill out the form on our website to get started with a free conversation about your situation.
+Give us a call at (901) 327-1212 or fill out the form below to get started with a free conversation about your situation.